Essentials for Teaching and Homeschooling During COVID 19 Pandemic

 If students found regular classes boring, chances are they might not be too thrilled about online classes.
 You can make your sessions engaging by thinking outside the box and introducing new methods to keep your students engaged.

-Solution: You can make use of concepts like the Mystery Skype Game, use engaging videos, interactive assignments and tasks which engage students to make use of interactive whiteboards.
+Solution: You can make use of concepts like the Mystery Skype Game, use engaging videos, interactive assignments and other virtual team building activities which engage students to make use of interactive whiteboards.
 You can also give students assignments where they might require recording a short video with their perspective on a topic.
 This would ensure that everyone is engaged in the subject matter and students would be more attentive to topics to understand assignments.

 Background Noise and Scenery can be a Problem